JoeSchiff/Python_property_converter/README.md

 <br><br>
-Indents must not contain both tabs and spaces.
+Compatible with indents that use spaces or tabs.
+However, an indent must not contain both tabs and spaces.

 <br>
-Requires Python 3.10 +
+Requires Python >= 3.10.

 <br><br>